mgsloan/mzr/readme.md

   1. The workdir is unmounted.
 This can only work if the workdir isn't busy.
      Happily, emacs does not keep the workdir busy.
-When using my prototype scripts, if you run emacs in a mizer shell, and switch contexts, emacs will happily update the buffers to match the file state in the new context!
+When using my prototype scripts, if you run emacs in a mizer shell, and switch zones, emacs will happily update the buffers to match the file state in the new zone!

   2. The workdir is mounted with the proper overlayfs options.

 * `mzr run` works very similarly to `mzr shell`.
-The main point of it is a UI consideration - making it easy to make new contexts without needing a name.
+The main point of it is a UI consideration - making it easy to make new zones without needing a name.
-  These contexts wouldn't show up by default in listings of contexts unless you asked for them.
+  These zones wouldn't show up by default in listings of zones unless you asked for them.
 They might expire immediately after the task exits, or they might potentially be garbage collected after some expirey interval.